railsuser2014/openobject-doc-book-en/source/book/8/8_21_Implem/8_21_Implem_support.rst

 	#.
 Start the new version of the server and test it.

+The changes between version 4 and 5 made the migration process more difficult than in the past so there was a greater delay in the provision of migration assistance and more manual work than usual.

 A migration is never an easy process.
 It may be that your system doesn't function as it did before or that something requires new developments in the functionality of the modules that have already been installed.
 So you should only move to a new version if you have a real need and should engage a